 Pipeline flow

-Below the header summary, each run card shows a pipeline flow visualization — a horizontal sequence of stages showing how the context was assembled for this API call:
+Below the header summary, each run card shows a pipeline flow visualization — a horizontal sequence of stages showing how the context was assembled for this API call:| Stage | Color | What it does |

 | Loaded | Blue | Raw conversation history loaded from the session file on disk |